neomjs/neo/README.md

 Neo.mjs is **not** intended for rather simple & static websites.

-The framework does not focus primarily on a fast first rendering experience for new users, but instead on a super-fast update & navigation experience for returning users.
+The Framework does not focus primarily on a fast first rendering experience for new users, but instead on a super-fast update & navigation experience for returning users.

 Neo.mjs drives the OMT (off the main thread) paradigm into perfection,